U.S. considers significant Afghanistan troop withdrawal: officials

 Mattis has argued for maintaining a strong U.S. military presence in Afghanistan to bolster diplomatic peace efforts.
 He also opposed the U.S. troop withdrawal from Syria that Trump announced on Wednesday, a move that has bewildered allies and triggered harsh reaction from Republican allies in Congress.

-Garrett Marquis, a spokesman for the National Security Council, said that the White House was not going to comment “on future strategic developments.”
+Garrett Marquis, a spokesman for the National Security Council, said the White House would not comment “on future strategic developments.”

 The U.S. officials, who spoke on condition of anonymity, said thousands of the 14,000 troops could be sent home as a result of the deliberations, the disclosure of which could undermine peace efforts with the Taliban.